Go to thrive.app

 • When a user posts a UGC post or thanks another user through Peer Recognition: You can like or reply to their post

-• When a user posts a UGC or Recognition post that requires moderation in the CMS
+• When a user posts a UGC or Recognition post that requires moderation in the CMS, you can approve the publication of the post.
+(Only where Moderation is enabled for a UGC list)

 • When a user reports a comment as being objectionable and requires admin or editor review